danslapman/RecSharp/README.md

 * overrides os Equals() and GetHashCode()
 * == and != operators

-Compile it with RecSharp -i sample.rcs -o Records.dll and reference Records.dll to Your project.
+Compile it with RecSharpC -i sample.rcs -o Records.dll and reference Records.dll to Your project.
 That's it!